 C11.01.
 The officers of this congregation shall be a president, vice president, secretary, and treasurer.

 a.
-Duties of the officers shall be specified in the bylaws.
+Duties of the officers shall be specified in continuing resolutions.

 b.
 The officers shall be voting members of this congregation.

-c.
-Officers of this congregation shall serve similar offices of the Congregation Council and shall be voting members of the Congregation Council.

-d.
-If the Congregation Council elects its officers, the president, vice president, and secretary shall be selected from the elected membership of the Congregation Council.
-[If the treasurer is not selected from the elected membership of the Congregation Council, the treasurer shall have voice but not vote at the meetings of the Congregation Council.]

 C11.02.
-The [congregation] [Congregation Council] shall elect its officers and they shall be the officers of this congregation.
+The Congregation Council shall elect its officers and they shall be the officers of this congregation.
 The officers shall be elected by written ballot and shall serve for one year or until their successors are elected.
 Their terms shall begin at the close of the annual meeting at which they are elected.

-or

-The officers shall be elected by the [congregation] [Congregation Council] by written ballot and shall serve for one year.
-The term shall begin on (month and day) and end on (month and day).

-or

-The pastor shall be ex officio president of this congregation and the Congregation Council.
-The [congregation][Congregation Council] shall elect by written ballot the other officers of this congregation who shall serve for one year or until their successors are elected.
-Their terms shall begin at the close of the annual meeting at which they are elected.

-or

-The pastor shall be ex officio president of this congregation and the Congregation Council.
-The [congregation][Congregation Council] shall elect by written ballot the other officers of this congregation who shall serve for one year or until their successors are elected.
-Their terms shall begin on (month and day) and end on (month and day).

 C11.03.
 No officer shall hold more than one office at a time.
 No elected officer shall be eligible to serve more than two consecutive terms in the same office.